oalmalky5/my-portfolio/content/case-studies/optimizing-ecommerce-digital-marketing.md

    - Compare internal CTR, average order values, or seasonal performance against industry benchmarks to pinpoint areas for improvement.

 By merging strategic marketing practices with robust analytics, Saudi e-commerce enterprises can adapt to an evolving online marketplace—driving sustainable growth and long-term profitability.

+You can view and interact with the Python for analysis and charts [here](https://colab.research.google.com/drive/1g_-WIZQIP-93nsCIzAPH1ewlcbJbK3yN).